snehasaran/SeleniumTest/README.txt

 				   		-- Program counts the number of elements in the cart.
 				   				> If it is 1, "1 element found in cart" message is displayed on the console.
 				   				> Otherwise, "More than 1 element found in cart" message is displayed on the console.

 				  iii) If the above cases fail, "Could not locate selected item in cart" message is displayed on the console and the program terminates.

+Bug found in ChromeDriver:

+* During testing of keywords 'iPhone' and 'socks' , the program sometimes DOES NOT click the selected element even though it is visible on the page/ within the viewport.
+The program executes the next statement after the .click() method but doesn't click the element explicitly, even though it says the element was selected.
+Because of this, latter steps fail in program execution and the program enters a sleep/dead state!
+This happens on a very random basis and I still don't have a workaround for it.

+* Another bug that I encountered was "Vector smash protection is enabled" -- Still no clue what that is and where it is coming from.

+On reading/researching about it, I learnt that these 2 are bugs in ChromeDriver which doesn't allow the click event to take place.
+If I were to spend additional time on the project, I would have :
+	--First: Implemented remaining cases for Login validation, as mentioned above.

+	--Second: Would have tested the same project on at least one more browser like Safari.
+I tried working with Firefox, and upon running the selenium code on walmart.com , the website would throw a dialogue on the webpage causing the script to fail.
+Probably, selenium is not compatible with Firefox.
+I could have researched more, in case I had more time.

+	--Third: The problem statement given required me to navigate to www.walmart.com and then begin testing, which I noticed late and I had already started off testing with the www.walmart.com/account link.
+Since I did not have much time left, I left it at that.
+In case I were given more time, I could have made changes accordingly.

+Reusability of code:

+	-- The code is designed in a way that it can work for any possible keyword.
+Only the name of the keyword is to be added to the pool of key words.
+	-- Based on what the mandatory selections are required for that keyword, small patches need to be added too, which doesn't change the design of the program at all.